Check out my last article about our big day in Venice!

 In the late afternoon Italian sun, we arrived at our monastery-turned-luxe-hotel somewhere in the suburbs of Rome.
 With some time to kill, Dounia and I walked to a nearby park that reminded me of NYC’s Central Park.
 After walking through an unquestionably picturesque field of flowers, across a local creek, and to a small pond filled with turtles, we decided to head back for the walking tour.

 We took a bus into the city center, where Nikos began the traditional introductory walking tour.
 He pointed out major sites and gave tips on how to get around.
 He led us through narrow alleys filled with restaurant tables and souvenir tables.
 We visited the Trevi Fountain, the Pantheon, and even the Piazza Navona!
 They all seemed jammed packed with sweaty tourists just like me, desperate for a picture.
 After splitting up for dinner, we made our own ways back to the hotel for yet another early morning.

 We woke up bright and early for a continental breakfast, one of my favorite parts of my days abroad (no joke, I have paragraphs upon paragraphs dedicated to the breakfast quality of each place we stayed).
-After breakfast, we followed Nikos to a traditional market square where we met an Australian woman and another Educational First Tour.
-We had all signed up for a Pasta-Making excursion.
+After breakfast, we followed Nikos to a traditional market square where we met an Australian woman and another tour group.
+We had all signed up for a pasta-making excursion.
 We were led through a winding apartment building.
 After so, so, so many stairs, we emerged onto a covered rooftop terrace with an undeniably great view of Rome’s skyline and a few chefs.

 A Lesson in Italian Cuisine